Rarstyak/Fate-Condensed-SRD/Aspects-and-Fate-Points/What-Kinds-of-Aspects-Are-There/What-Kinds-of-Aspects-Are-There.md

 ---
 ## What Kinds of Aspects Are There?

-There’s an endless variety of aspects (see **page XX** for more), but no matter what they’re called, they all work pretty much the same way.
+There’s an **[endless variety of aspects](../Other-Kinds-of-Aspects/Other-Kinds-of-Aspects.md)**, but no matter what they’re called, they all work pretty much the same way.
 The main difference is how long they stick around before going away.

 ![Character-Aspects](Character-Aspects.md)